apache/activemq-artemis/docs/user-manual/en/client-reconnection.md

-If you are using JMS and you're using the JMS service on the server to load your JMS connection factory instances into JNDI then this parameter can be configured in `activemq-jms.xml` using the element `confirmation-window-size` a.
+If you are using JMS and you're using the JMS service on the server to load your JMS connection factory instances into JNDI then this parameter can be configured in the jms configuration using the element `confirmation-window-size` a.
 If you're using JMS but not using JNDI then you can set these values directly on the `ActiveMQConnectionFactory` instance using the appropriate setter